Assassination of Wade Perrin: Attack

 After much action on the part of the Ku Klux Klan surrounding the election of 1868, they had been relatively quiet until just a few days before the 1870 election.
 Despite intimidation before and at the polls, the Republican Party performed very well in the 1870 elections.
 As a result of a race riot that took place in Laurens County on the day following the elections, over a dozen Republican members-elect, most of them African American, were killed by white mobs in and around Laurens.
 Perrin was among the most notable of the victims, having just been elected to his second term.
 Perrin was close to Crews, who was accused of creating an "uproar" and then running away when trouble began, leaving Perrin to be murdered.

-While walking on the street by Martin's Depot, south of Clinton in present-day Joanna, Perrin was caught by a group of white men affiliated with the Ku Klux Klan.
+On October 20, while he was walking on the street by Martin's Depot, south of Clinton in present-day Joanna, Perrin was caught by a group of white men affiliated with the Ku Klux Klan.
 The men ordered Perrin to perform a series of actions based on their instructions: to dance, then sing, then pray, and finally to run away.
 As Perrin was running, he was shot dead by the men, and ended up sustaining "one or more" bullet wounds.
 Another minister in South Carolina, Rev. Griffin Johnson, was reported in November 1870 to have been murdered under similar circumstances around the same time as Perrin.
 Immediately after the election, there were also incidents in which black men who had voted for the Union Reform Party ticket were attacked by crowds of other black men, including in Newberry, Barnwell, and York counties.

 Erastus W. Everson, an agent of the Freedmen's Bureau and a witness to the Laurens riot, later testified to have heard members of the legislature return to the courthouse and report the discovery of Perrin's body near Martin's Depot.
-He was found lying dead with his pockets turned inside out; the men that found him then went to the nearest doctor and asked him to send for the coroner.
+Perrin was found lying dead with his pockets turned inside out; the men that found him then went to the nearest doctor and asked him to send for the coroner.